 Is it any wonder that alumni professionals are feeling conflicted about what their role is under the advancement umbrella.
 Is their priority to engage and cultivate alumni, or are they just the fundraiser's second string?
 The second team to come off the bench and maintain the fundraising momentum?

-We asked alumni professionals what caused them the most anxiety about their job, 73% stated they were "very" or "somewhat" concerned about not having enough staff to complete necessary tasks."
+We asked alumni professionals what caused them the most anxiety about their job, 73 percent stated they were "very" or "somewhat" concerned about not having enough staff to complete necessary tasks."
 While this stat alone isn't a smoking gun, it's at least illustrative of the increasing conflict they face while working in an integrated advancement office.

 However misguided it is to bombard new graduates with gift solicitations that first year, it’s only symptomatic of a larger problem.
 When advancement officers are less concerned about developing relationships, and more focused on raising money at the expense of building relationships, how can an alumni relations program thrive in such a toxic environment?